web-ridge/react-native-paper-dates/README.md

 ## Android Caveats

 You will need to add a polyfill for the Intl API on Android if:

 - You have [Hermes](https://github.com/facebook/hermes/issues/23) enabled
 - You have [Hermes](https://github.com/facebook/hermes/issues/23) disabled and you want to support locales outside of en-US and you don't have the org.webkit:android-jsc-intl:+ variant enabled in your app/build.gradle

+*update*: [Hermes is planning on native Intl support in version 0.65!](https://github.com/facebook/hermes/issues/23#issuecomment-816126715) when that's released we won't need any polyfills anymore!

+But for now.

 Install polyfills with Yarn